 Founded by graphic designer Britt Scott and writer and editor Laura Clark, Outlet magazine is a not-for- profit publication offering Savannah’s creative community an open forum through which to view and display art of all makes and media.
 As a submission-based magazine, Outlet’s goals are to encourage creation, connect local artists and assist in the emergence of creative careers.We're very excited to be featured alongside some fantastic local talent!
 Thanks, OUTLET!

+Hello all you lovely people!
+I hope everyone had a great Thanksgiving.
+Ours was spent quite well, in the relative warmth of Florida, and it was a nice trip.
+Too much food, of course.
 This week in the studio, we're trying to get a lot of work finished before the craziness of holiday travel is upon us, and I think we'll be able to do that.

 This should be a familiar page as well.
 The bottom panel is the first panel that we completed, I believe.
 It was such a struggle to get our style down, and to be cohesive, but it's been much easier since then, now that we know what we're doing.
 Heh.
 The top panel was much easier to create, since we took the tree form from the bottom and have a pretty good morgue of foliage going.
 We had to create that frickin' adorable beagle, though.
 Norman Rockwell would be proud.